hankpillow/fb-add-tab/README.md

 fb-add-tab
 ==========

-a simple chrome extensions to help adding facebook app as page page.
+A simple chrome extensions to help adding facebook app as page page.